Joe Casey: Career

 Dark Reign: Zodiac pits a new iteration of the old Avengers enemies against Norman Osborn's new status quo as Director of National Security, and Final Crisis: Aftermath: Dance follows the adventures of the Super Young Team.
-His brief return to DC also included a brief run on Superman/Batman.
+Casey's brief return to DC also included a brief run on Superman/Batman.

-His next work for Image Comics, with Mike Huddleston on art duties, was Butcher Baker: The Righteous Maker.
-The critically acclaimed series ended with issue #8, which was published on August 15, 2012, ten months after issue #7, a delay that Casey stated was due to Huddleston's having overcommitted himself.
+Casey's next work for Image Comics, with Mike Huddleston on art duties, was Butcher Baker: The Righteous Maker.
+The critically acclaimed series ended with issue #8, which was published on August 15, 2012, ten months after issue #7, a delay that Casey stated was due to Huddleston having overcommitted himself.
 Huddleston responded to Casey's public statement by stating that the delay was caused by his need to take over work in order to make sufficient money, as Butcher Baker was not lucrative enough for him to avoid doing so.
 Huddleston further explained that he apologized to Casey and to fans for the delay.

 That same year, Casey debuted the six-issue Marvel miniseries Vengeance, which introduced a group of new villains to the Marvel Universe.
 The hardcover collection was released in December 2012.

 His other work includes the creator-owned series Sex and The Bounce for Image Comics, as well as Catalyst Comix for Dark Horse Comics, reviving many of the old Comics Greatest World superheroes from the 1990s.

 A film called Officer Downe, based on Casey's comic, was released in 2016.